Test data management (TDM) is the process of provisioning the needed data to fully test software apps while ensuring data privacy compliance.

 A recent report published by analyst firm Gartner details the pros and cons for the various methods of generating and provisioning test data.
 It also underscores the need for proper test data management tools.

-According to SDLC Partners, QA professionals spend over 30% of their testing time dealing with defective test data.
-Most spend between 5 to 15 hours per week setting up or addressing issues having to do with test data.
-That equates to at least one day a week wasted on test data provisioning.
+QA teams spend over 30% of their testing time dealing with defective test data and 1 day a week on test data provisioning.

 Shift-left testing works in tandem with agile software delivery in raising the standards of quality testing.
 With this method, testing begins at the earliest stages of the development process rather than saving it for later-stage application development.
 To implement this approach, precise, high-quality test data must be available at the time the developer or QA engineer needs it, and reflect a variety of functional, edge use cases that will occur with real application users.